IntroDataSci/Overview/README.md

 ## Final Projects

 A core component of the class is completing a group project.
-We will update this with examples of high quality projects from past quarters.
+You can find examples of high quality projects from past quarters [here](https://github.com/IntroDataSci/Overview/FinalProjects).